Forward-thinking business leaders are talking about cyber security and privacy solutions - not just problems.

-It’s clear that businesses are thinking broadly about cyber security and privacy as both protectors and enablers in the digital enterprise.
+They're thinking more broadly about cyber security and privacy as both protectors and enablers of business.